 The Fund for Global Health advocates for large-scale changes to avert preventable death and disability.
-Our current efforts include grassroots lobbying to increase U.S. foreign assistance for the most important global health programs, and working with the World Bank to set minimum safety requirements in loans for road projects.
+We are currently lobbying to increase U.S. foreign assistance for tuberculosis and primary health care in the developing world.

 We are looking for dedicated and passionate individuals to join our team.
 This is an opportunity to address major global health challenges and learn effective advocacy skills.

-• Helpful asset: experience in advocacy, outreach, organizing or training people
+Helpful: experience in advocacy, outreach, organizing and training people

-• Single paragraph describing why you are interested in being a volunteer or intern
+Single paragraph describing why you are interested in this position